joeljosephjin/Torch-Playground/README.md

 ### prior work

 Prior libraries don’t do work on this simple level.
-Our library will especially help beginners dive into computer vision model building, training and research
+Our library will especially help beginners dive into computer vision model building, training and research.

+DenseNet Pytorch Implementation by andreasveit - [Github](https://github.com/andreasveit/densenet-pytorch)

 ### code structure